 A harmless side effect, some patients might develop calcium deposits around their implants.
 This might cause some concern during mammograms, and some patients may have them removed to remove any possibility of breast cancer.

 What is the Procedure Like?

-Before any type of cosmetic or plastic surgery, a patient must sit down with a qualified consultant to discuss their eligibility, medical history and desired results.
+Before any type of cosmetic surgery, a patient must sit down with a qualified consultant to discuss their eligibility, medical history and desired results.
 This will help determine candidacy for breast implants surgery, as it may not be right for everyone.
 Patients can discuss everything from what breast implants in Sydney cost to what cup size or shape is best for them.
 After the initial consultation, patients can work closely with their surgeon to plan a breast implant approach that is both realistic and suits their aesthetic desires to help achieve the best possible result.
 Patients will be provided with careful instructions to follow before and after surgery.
 In particular, patients will be advised to stop smoking cigarettes, drinking tobacco and taking certain medications, including over-the-counter NSAID.